brkarcher/brkarcher.github.io/shadow.md

 Until he ran into Erefar.

-When Tormen turned the corner, he found himself face-to-face with a stranger wearing the robes of an Apostle.
+When Tormen turned the corner, he found himself face-to-face with a stranger wearing the robes of an apostle.
 He wore no stole and his face was unfamiliar, so there was no placing him.
 Except for the halo of light that surrounded his body.
 Joy, love, and faith shone in the air and bound his figure to the firmament, holding it forth for Tormen's eyes.

 For a moment, Tormen was sure he had encountered an angel in the halls of the College.